polimi-cmls-23/group9-hw-SC-TheSineOfTheTimes/README.md

 The goal of this project was to create a subtractive synthesiser to create some wind instrument like sounds.
 Bitwinds is a two-oscillator synthesiser, containing a waveform and a noise oscillator.
 Each sound source is controlled by its own ASR envelope (no decay), passed through two filters (two per source, not two in common), passed through effects and finally written to the output.

 More detailed informations can be found in the report we included in the **_Report_** folder.
-We went over the 8 pages limit but considering that half the pages are filled with images, and that one page is used by references, and finally that the LaTeX default page layout tends to waste a lot of space compared to, for example, Word, we think it is justified.
+We went over the 8 pages limit but considering that half the pages are filled with images and that the LaTeX default page layout tends to waste a lot of space compared to, for example, Word, we think it is justified.

 # Requirements
 * [SC3plugins](https://supercollider.github.io/sc3-plugins/) for the Decimator and the CrossoverDistortion UGens. **This project won't run without a correct installation of SC3plugins!**